GitauHarrison/notes/simple_whatsapp_chatbot.md

 Send a WhatsApp message with the given code to the number assigned to your account in order to enable WhatsApp sandbox for your smartphone.
 Immediately after, you will receiver a response from Twilio indicating that your mobile number is connected to the sandbox.
 You can now send and receive messages!

-## Create Your Application
+## Creating An Application

-These are the steps we will follow to build our chatbot:
+These are the steps we will follow to create our chatbot:

 1. Create application structure
 2. Create and activate your virtual environment